Adults

 Eldering: The Myths, the Meaning, and the Magic of Aging

-Join Rev. Gary Shockley - former staff member of CUMC and author of Eldering: The Art of Graceful Aging - for a four-week guided journey through the sacred and often unspoken terrain of growing older.
+A group will meet at CUMC to join Rev. Gary Shockley - former staff member of CUMC and author of Eldering: The Art of Graceful Aging - via Zoom for a four-week guided journey through the sacred and often unspoken terrain of growing older.
 Together, we'll explore four essential themes: Living with Purpose, Keeping Joy Alive, Embracing Mortality with Meaning, and The Grace of Forgiveness.
 Led by Rev. Gary Shockley.
 Sign up here.

 Disciple II